Getting the COVID-19 vaccination ball rolling in California was a bit rocky, but the process is now well underway. Here is what you need to know.

 To receive updates, L.A.
 County’s Public Health has an email list sign-up on its website.
 There’s also a quick reference guide to the current eligibility categories available at the department’s website.
 California also has a statewide eligibility alert system, available at myturn.ca.gov.

 Individuals, particularly those with medical conditions that may put them at additional risk, are also encouraged to speak with their doctors for additional advice.

 In mid-March, Governor Newsom announced that all California residents over age 16 should be eligible by the last week of April, marking the end of the priority tier system.
 At that point, vaccine will be available to any adult who books an appointment.

 Once I’m eligible, how do I get a COVID vaccination?

-Once you verify that you qualify, you’ll be presented with appointments at a variety of settings across the county, including hospitals, chain grocery stores and pharmacies, recreation centers, and, as of later this week, Dodger Stadium.
-CVS pharmacies are also expected to begin offering appointments as supplies allow.
+Once you verify that you qualify, you’ll be presented with appointments at a variety of settings across the county, including hospitals, community clinics, chain grocery stores and pharmacies, recreation centers, and stadiums.

 Booking options include the statewide MyTurn portal, as well as individual booking platforms for pharmacies.
 You may need to try multiple systems to find an appointment.
 If nothing is available when you search, remember that the systems do refresh often, and you may see something open up shortly.